 Navigate to the Delacon Portal, log in, and navigate to the Services tab.

 Select which Service/CID you want to add SMS360 to by clicking the ‘Edit’ button.

-The mobile number displayed will be the ‘from’ number that appears on your customers’ phone, and to which they will reply.
+The mobile number associated with the displayed CID will be the ‘from’ number that appears on your customers’ phone, and to which they will reply.

-Once you have completed all of the above steps, click the ‘Submit’ button.
+Once you have completed all of the above steps, click the ‘Confirm’ button.
 Your changes will be saved and SMS360 will be activated.